Timothy Isaiah “Longhair Jim” Courtright was a gunfighter and lawman in Ft. Worth, Texas, who was killed in a gunfight with Luke Short.

-Later, he grew tired of running and turned himself in, though he was acquitted of any wrong doing.
+Later, he grew tired of running and turned himself in, though he was acquitted of any wrongdoing.
 By 1887, Courtright was running the T.I.C.
 Commercial agency in Fort Worth, Texas, which provided “protection” to gambling dens and saloons in return for a portion of their profits.
-In the meantime, Luke Short, a former friend of Courtright’s, had set up the White Elephant Saloon and Jim was trying to get Short to utilize his services.
-But the Dodge City gunfighter told Courtright to “go to hell,” he could do any gunslinging that was necessary to take care of his business.
+In the meantime, Luke Short, a former friend of Courtright’s, had set up the White Elephant Saloon, and Jim was trying to get Short to utilize his services.
+But the Dodge City gunfighter told Courtright to “go to hell,” he could do any gunslinging necessary to take care of his business.

 Sometime later, the two quarreled, resulting in one of the most famous gunfights in western history.
 With Bat Masterson at Short’s side, Courtright and Luke Short dueled in the street in one of the few face-to-face gunfights in the American West.
 Shot down by Short, Courtright died on February 8, 1887.

 © Kathy Alexander/Legends of America, updated November 2022.